Translational Biophotonics Cluster

 Frank is the Samuel B. Eckert Professor of Engineering Applied and Engineering Physics at Cornell University.
 From 2007 to 2011 he served as Director of the School of Applied and Engineering Physics at Cornell University.

-Frank is a pioneer of ultrashort light pulse generation in optical fiber.
+Frank is a leader in inventing new ultrafast laser technologies through understanding the physics of ultrashort light pulse generation in optical fiber.
 The Wise Research Group continues to innovate new approaches for generating stable femtosecond pulses of light in single mode and multimode fiber suitable for multiphoton microscopy and endoscopy applications.
 These innovations are based on the groups efforts to investigate and model the complexity of nonlinear wave propagation in fiber.
 This research has lead to new insights and practical, low-cost femtosecond fiber lasers that achieve mode-locked generation of pulse energies exceeding the requirements of two- and three-photon microscopy for a variety of wavelengths within the optical window of biological tissue.

 We are creating new femtosecond fiber laser technology tailored to fiber-optic fluorescence microendoscopy in collaboration with the Wise Research Group.